irina-andrei/aws_and_cloud_computing/README.md

 <br>

 ### What are the 3 largest Cloud providers known for (What makes them popular?)
-1. AWS (Amazon) - AWS is mainly attributed to its ability to provide computing power and storage capacity at affordable costs with high reliability.
+1. **AWS (Amazon)** - AWS is mainly attributed to its ability to provide computing power and storage capacity at affordable costs with high reliability.
-2. Azure (Microsoft) offers serverless relational databases such as Azure SQL and non-relational databases such as NoSQL.
+2. **Azure (Microsoft)** offers serverless relational databases such as Azure SQL and non-relational databases such as NoSQL.
 In addition, the platform is frequently used for backup and disaster recovery.
-3. Google Cloud - Google offers a complete data foundation to unify all workloads and manage the entire data life cycle.
+3. **Google Cloud** - Google offers a complete data foundation to unify all workloads and manage the entire data life cycle.
 The solution is designed to run data anywhere, so you can leverage your data across all clouds, on-premises, and access it in the most popular SaaS apps.

 <br>

 ### What are the 4 pillars of DevOps?
 Here are the 4 pillars of effective DevOps:
-- Collaboration
+- **Ease of Use** - making sure what is developed is easy to use
-- Affinity
+- **Flexibility** - Industry changes at a fast rate, so not creating systems that rely heavily on one app, service etc.
-- Tools
+- **Robustness** - Aiming for uptime as close to 99.9% as possible
-- Scaling
+- **Cost** - trying to be as cost-effective as possible, while being efficient and forward-thinking.

 <br>